nexodus-io/nexodus/docs/user-guide.md

 #### Verifying Organization Connectivity

-Once more than one node has enrolled in the same Nexodus organization, you will see additional routes populated for reaching other node's endpoints in the same organization.
+Once more than one node has enrolled in the same Nexodus organization, you will see additional routes populated for reaching other nodes' endpoints in the same organization.
 For example, we have just added a second node to this zone.
 The new node's address in the Nexodus organization is 100.100.0.2.
 On Linux, we can check the routing table and see:

 ```sh
 $ ip route